 Cost: $500.00 per student.

 The academy consists of classroom lectures, physical fitness training and hands-on skills.
-It is conducted in an academy atmosphere with students wearing uniforms and dividing up into squads with student captains and a student chief.
-Students in the academy learn how to cut a fire break, perform a progressive hose lay and mobile attack with an engine, roll up hose, utilize torches and deploy emergency fire shelters.
+It is conducted in an academy atmosphere with students wearing uniforms and dividing up into squads with student squad bosses.
+Students in the academy learn how to cut fireline, perform progressive hose lays and mobile attack with an engine, roll up hose, utilize firing devices and deploy emergency fire shelters.
 There are time tests for many of the skills and certifications.
 Physical fitness training also includes practice for a physical ability test in which students wear 45 pound vests while walking three miles in 45 minutes or less.
 The students train outside around the academy grounds as well as off-campus in rural areas for realistic exercises in brush areas.